UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-user/installation.rst

         -DREACTIONS_ENABLE_TESTS=ON -DCMAKE_BUILD_TYPE=RelWithDebInfo
     cmake --build build -j4

-With no further options this produces a monolithic ``unit_tests`` executable combining all unit tests Run using:
+With no further options this produces a monolithic ``unit_tests`` executable combining all unit tests.
+Run using:
 ::

     OMP_NUM_THREADS=1 spack build-env vantagereactions -- mpirun -n 1 build/test/unit/unit_tests

-To build only a single test, pass its source stem to ``make`` via:
+To build only a single test, pass its source stem to ``cmake --build`` via:

 ::